Yaffa-Solutions/AlAmal-Platform/README.md

 ﻿# AlAmal-Platform
- A platform dedicated to supporting individuals who have lost their limbs as a result of the war, providing resources, assistance, and community support
+ A platform dedicated to supporting individuals who have lost their limbs as a result of the war